tekichan/belle-bible/README.md

 ngh --dir=dist/belle-bible
 ```

+## Tutorial

+You can find this app's tutorial at YouTube > [Agile Way To Build an App with Angular CLI](https://youtu.be/iDLbqXY7yXE).

 ## Appendix A: *A little bit about Angular CLI*
 ### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.